Wild Dungeness Crabmeat Tart

 - 3 tablespoons chopped fresh herbs in any combination of the following: basil, thyme, dill, rosemary, chervil, savory Add to list

-- 1 cup Dungeness crab Add to list
+- 1 cup cooked Dungeness crab Add to list

 - 2 cups grated Gruyère cheese Add to list

-Cook the bacon for 2 minutes in a sauté pan over medium-high heat.
-Add the shallot and cook for 2 to 3 minutes more, or until the bacon is lightly crisp.
-Drain off any excess fat and set aside.
+Cook bacon for 2 minutes in a sauté pan over medium-high heat.
+Add shallots and cook for 2 to 3 minutes more, or until bacon is lightly crisp.
+Drain off excess fat and set aside.
 If you choose not to use bacon, sauté the shallot with a pinch of salt and pepper in a little olive oil until golden.
 Chill this mixture well.